AlphaDK/Feh/README.md

 -!pet, !pat, !headpat, !halfpet: Pets Feh.
 Feh will thank you.
 It will also track the number of pats you've made.
 Half petting will add half a pat to your total.
 That's the difference.

 -!checkpets, !checkpats: Tells you how many times you've pat Feh.
 Fairly simple.

+-!esports: Links Mike's album of built units, so that you too can be eSports.

 -!sit: Copypasta about sitting for a few days before spending orbs.